 Items or expenditures that are paid for or obtained with non-cash items cannot be reimbursed.
 For example, business items obtained by using personal frequent flyer mileage, hotel points, credit card offers, credit card rewards, customer/membership reward points, personal store credit, or merchant/vendor voucher will not be reimbursed.
 In other words, expenditures will be reimbursed only to the extent of actual out-of-pocket amounts/expenses.
 The university will not pay for or reimburse the fair market value of the points or credits used.

 Departments cannot purchase gift cards or gift certificates to be held for future business uses or purchases.
 Expenditures will be reimbursed and recorded only to the extent of actual occurrence or usage.

 Expenditures cannot be reimbursed if the expenditures were incurred in lieu of payment or in exchange for a service or item received.
-For example, should a Biola employee decide to stay with a relative during an out-of-town business trip, the Biola employee cannot purchase a gift or treat the relative to a nice dinner and request the university to reimburse such items in lieu of a hotel or lodging expenditure.
+For example, should a Biola employee decide to stay with a relative during an out-of-town business trip or to borrow a friend’s car, the Biola employee cannot submit other expenditures (such as buying a giftcard for the relative) for reimbursement in lieu of lodging or rental expenditure.

 Gift Cards and Gift Certificates

 Gift cards or gift certificates of any amount are always treated as taxable income to the recipient according to the IRS’s regulations.
 There is no de minimis allowance for gift cards or gift certificates.
 Therefore, the recipient’s tax reporting information is always required for all gift card/gift certificate expenditures.
 Due to the taxability and reporting requirement, the university discourages gift card distribution, even when the gift card/gift certificate is used as a token of appreciation or as a prize.
 Even gift cards or cash equivalent items (such as Chick-Fil-A meal card) sponsored by a third party are generally taxable and reportable to the recipients.